BMR Calculator Math: How to Calculate Yours by Hand

 Frequently Asked Questions

 Q: Should I subtract calories from BMR or TDEE for weight loss?
 A: TDEE.
 BMR is just the resting baseline; you also burn calories through movement and exercise.
 Subtracting from BMR leads to dangerously low intake.
 A safe deficit is 300 to 500 below TDEE, producing 0.6 to 1 lb of fat loss per week.
-Below 1200 cal/day for women or 1500 for men is not recommended without medical supervision.
+The Academy of Nutrition and Dietetics adult-weight-management guideline recommends not eating below 1200 cal/day for women or 1500 for men without medical supervision.

 Q: How often should I recalculate my BMR?
 A: Every 10 to 15 lb of weight change either direction, or every 6 months if weight is stable but training changed.
 The same person at 200 lb and 180 lb has a BMR ~100 cal lower at the lighter weight.
 People who stop recalculating after losing hit a plateau that disappears the day they update.